 ShareX can capture the various type of areas, rectangle, window, full screen, custom area, eclipse, diamond… You can take screenshots or you can record a video and export it to GIF or MP4.
 You can edit screenshots with the built-in editor, which has similar functionality to commercial products, you can draw arrows, various shapes, you can add text and move it around, change the size of the font, … Another feature that is useful is that it supports watermarks which can be added every time you take a screenshot automatically.
 You can also upload pictures to various cloud services automatically after you take a screenshot (Twitter, Facebook, and various online image repositories.)

 Greenshot has similar functionalists like ShareX but it lacks video recording and automation.
 They both share the same editor making them on par regarding picture editing.
 Greenshot is standard issue software for our corporate image and we didn’t experience any problems.
 You don’t know it’s present until you press print screen.
 Then magnified arrow appears which aids you with capturing part of the screen (you can configure what happens when you press print screen)

 PickPick is one of the most feature complete free Screenshot tools for Windows.
 You can take screenshots of a full screen, Active Window, Scrolling Window, Region or even selecting screen area with the Freehand shape.
-In terms of editing the picture you can add balloons, frames, Watermark, Shapes, Arrows, and lines, add text and you can even change Brightness and Color balance.
-It also has graphical effects like Mosaic and Sharpen functions.
+In terms of editing the picture, you can add balloons, frames, Watermark, Shapes, Arrows, and lines, add text and you can even change Brightness and Color balance.
+It also has graphical effects like Mosaic and Sharpens functions.